jclooney825/SIR-Model/README.md

 # SIR-Model

-Numerical simulation of the Susceptible-Infected-Recovered (SIR) model using gas dynamics.
+Numerical simulation of the Susceptible-Infected-Recovered (SIR) model using gas kinetics.